ramdhanifahmi/blog/content/categories/example-category/_index.md

 ---
 title: Tech
-description: All article related to tech that i want to share like programming, websites, etc
+description: All article related to tech like programming, websites, etc
 image:

 # Badge style